Everlasting Love: Music video

 The accompanying music video for "Everlasting Love" was shot at the Sunset Studios in Hollywood, California.
 Estefan, pregnant with her second child at the time, could not appear in the video.
-The production team, which included co-directors Tony Minnelli and Paul Lynde (not related to the actor), along with Estefan, decided to give the video a twist.
+The production team, which included co-directors Tony Minnelli and Paul Lynde along with Estefan, decided to give the video a twist.
 They selected some of the best drag talent from West Hollywood, California to star in the video.
-Five appeared as Gloria Estefan, each representing a different stage in Estefan's career.
-Some notable video cast members include female impersonator Julian Viva, Hollywood Super Club Kids, The Fabulous Wonder Twins, and drag performers Venus D-Lite and Sutan Amrull aka Raja.
-The latter two later appeared in season 3 of Logo's series RuPaul's Drag Race, in which Sutan Amrull was crowned the winner.
-Cyndi Lauper has insinuated that the idea of featuring drag performers in the clip was inspired by her own video "Hey Now (Girls Just Want to Have Fun)" released a few months earlier.
+Five impersonators, three male and two female, appeared as Gloria Estefan, each representing a different stage in Estefan's career.
+Some notable video cast members include female impersonator Julian Viva, Hollywood Super Club Kids, and The Fabulous Wonder Twins.
+It also includes drag performers Venus D-Lite and Raja Gemini, who later appeared in season 3 of RuPaul's Drag Race.
+Estefan included cast members Julian Viva and Willie E. on her Evolution World Tour which began the following year.

-Gloria Estefan went on to receive an award for the Dance Clip of the Year at the Billboard Music Video Awards in November 1995.
-The video was so well received worldwide that Estefan decided to add cast members Julian Viva and Willie E. to her Evolution World Tour.
+Gloria Estefan went on to receive an award for Dance Clip of the Year at the Billboard Music Video Awards in November 1995.
+Cyndi Lauper has since insinuated that the idea of featuring drag performers in the clip was inspired by her own video "Hey Now (Girls Just Want to Have Fun)" released a few months earlier.